CodeupClassroom/capstone-recording-setup/README.md

 To ensure the best video for your presentation, make sure that your face is evenly lighted in the frame of the video.
 If you have a window lighting up the left side of your face, but not the right, your lighting will become distracting to the viewer.
 If you have to put a desk lamp on the floor in front of you to even out the lighting (or on a table in front of you) - go for it!
 Good lighting makes a decent video into a fantastic one.

+## Sound (Microphone)
+When recording your narration video, you'll be using the built-in microphone of your cell phone / camera.
+It's important to note that **AirPods microphone quality is very bad**.
+The microphone in AirPods is only capable of recording 16-bit at 8kHz, while the built-in Mic on your Mac can likely record up to 32-bit at 96kHz.

+**DO NOT USE AIRPODS FOR RECORDING AUDIO DURING YOUR SCREENCASTS**

+Even if you're going to be using AirPods for monitoring audio, be sure to **change the microphone to your Mac built-in mic** when recording your screencast with QuickTime.

 ### Panel Review expectations:
 * Enter each panel review with the exact background, laptop placement, standing/sitting position, etc. you plan to use during the actual presentation.
 * Approach the panel review as prepared as possible for that specific round so our feedback is valuable and effective.